huggingface/blog/amused.md

   <figcaption>Tuples, besides the model names, have the following format: (timesteps, resolution).
 Benchmark conducted on A100.
 More details are in the technical report.</figcaption>
 </figure>

-Tuples, besides the model names, have the following format: (timesteps, resolution).
-Benchmark conducted on A100.
-More details are in the technical report.

 As a direct byproduct of its pre-training objective, aMUSEd can do image inpainting zero-shot, unlike other models such as SDXL.